bazilevs31/bazilevs31.github.io/_posts/2015-04-05-bash-intro.markdown

 The files on computer are of two types human-readable - ASCII, and computer readable - binary.
-We (humans:)) can’t understand computer code because it is all 1s and 0s, at the same time computers can’t understand ASCII files unless we explain them how to transfer ASCII files into binary ones.
-To simplify the procedure of running the program we can tell our system that this program is a bash program this is being done by : `#!/bin/bash`.
-Then tell the system that we may run this as an executable we do `chmod +x bashscript.sh` To create dummy empty file one may use touch `file1` command.
-To delete all files in the directory we use `*` wildcard so to delete all files it will be `rm *.` But we need to be very careful because it will delete all files in directory, so make sure that they match the pattern that you are using to delete files.
+We (humans:)) can’t understand computer code because it is all 1s and 0s, at the same time computers can’t understand ASCII files unless we explain to them how to transfer ASCII files into binary ones.
+To simplify the procedure of running the program, we can tell our system that this program is a bash program this is being done
+by: `#!/bin/bash`.
+Then tell the system that we may run this as an executable we do `chmod +x bash script.sh` To create dummy empty file one may use touch `file1` command.
+To delete all files in the directory, we use `*` wildcard so to delete all files it will be `rm *.` But we need to be very careful because it will delete all files in the directory, so make sure that they match the pattern that you are using to delete files.